Writing a Build System in 10 Files

 }

-this sounds obvious but it's a genuine quality of life improvement. i went from "run build, wait, get weird error, check shell script, find typo, fix, rebuild" to "write build script, compiler catches the mistake, fix it, done." the error shows up where the mistake actually is.
+i went from "run build, wait, get weird error, check shell script, find typo, fix, rebuild" to "write build script, compiler catches the mistake, fix it, done." the error shows up where the mistake is.

 self-rebuilding

-the other thing that kept annoying me was the two-step dance. you edit your build script, then you have to remember to recompile the build script before running it. forget that step and you're running the old version and wondering why your changes didn't take effect. i've lost more time to this than i'd like to admit.
+the other thing that kept annoying me was the two-step dance. you edit your build script, then you have to recompile the build script before running it. forget that step and you're running the old version and wondering why your changes didn't take effect.

 bld handles this by checking its own source file's modification time against the compiled binary. if the script is newer than the binary, it recompiles itself first, then re-executes. you just run the binary and it figures out if it needs to update itself.

-this is one of those features that sounds minor but completely changes how it feels to use. you edit the build script, you run it, it just works. no stale binary problem. no "did i remember to recompile" uncertainty. the build system takes care of itself so you can think about your actual code.
+you edit the build script, you run it, it just works. no stale binary problem. no "did i remember to recompile" uncertainty.

 flat packages